 If a Spanish Will is the first Will to be written, there is something to note when a client signs a Will in the UK/Ireland/another country.
-It is important to indicate in the latter that they wish to maintain the validity of the Will signed in Spain.
+It is important to indicate that they wish to maintain the validity of the Will signed in Spain.

-Bear in mind that in Spanish Wills, British citizens can decide the law applicable.
-They can appoint their inheritors according to their national law.
-But generally only if there is a special provision in the Spanish Will and also if in certain circumstances an automatic transfer to Spanish law would not apply.
+Bear in mind that in Spanish Wills, British citizens can sometimes decide the law applicable and appoint their inheritors according to their national law.
+But only if there is a special provision in the Spanish Will and also if in certain circumstances an automatic transfer to Spanish law would not apply.

-We would also emphasise an issue for a client with children by a first marriage that has remarried.
-If they wish assets to pass to their new spouse they should definitely make a Spanish Will (or have it re-checked).
+We would also emphasise for a client with children by a first marriage that has remarried, if they wish assets to pass to their new spouse they should definitely seek legal advice on their Wills.
 This is very important.